Condominium Law Attorney Helping Residents of Rhode Island, Massachusetts and Connecticut

-Through the years, the number of condominium associations in Rhode Island and Massachusetts has dramatically increased.
+Through the years, the number of condominium associations in Rhode Island, Connecticut and Massachusetts has dramatically increased.
 The related legal considerations relating to condominiums can seem overwhelming.
-Whether you are a board member, unit owner, condominium developer or property owner looking to convert an existing property into a condominium it is crucial to have proper legal representation.
+Whether you are a board member, unit owner, condominium developer or property owner looking to convert an existing property into a condominium it is crucial to have proper legal representation by consulting a condominium law attorney.

 Located in Cranston, Palumbo Law is the premier real estate law firm serving clients in Warwick, Coventry, Johnston, Providence, Pawtucket, Central Falls and throughout Rhode Island and Massachusetts.
 We are a full services condominium law firm.
 Our condominium attorneys and legal staff can assist you with all of your condominium legal needs including formation of condominium associations, drafting condominium association declarations, bylaws, amendments, etc., amendment of existing condominium documents, transition of control from the declarant to the unit owners, property management, easement issues, tax questions, financing, insurance coverage and insurance claims, condominium fee collections, FHA certification, resale certificates, assisting the board of directors of the association, rule enforcement, collections of past due condominium fees, loans for the condominium association, FHA certification and recertification, resale certificates, dispute resolution and litigation, insurance adjusting of large losses, litigation for denial or delay of an insurance claim and representing developers of condominiums.